philjng/find-my-team/README.md

 Some examples include having more admin actions for the group owner, adding photos to events, allowing more actions for commenting, etc.

 # 6. Contributions #
+- contributions can also be noted from PRs, and in the Project tab (some tickets have names attached for work done) Lucas Gustafson (u8h2b):

+Philip Ng (s3d1b):
+- project managed(?), led some scrums, wrote tickets (under repo "projects"), led some designs, and wrote documentation
+- worked on unifying UI, color scheme, navigation bar and the starting point for the homepage
+- a lot of decision making into how Redux state should look, and how we should store and manage data
+- worked on Groups page; group creation, deletion, displaying group events (and the group details page) and group related endpoints
+  - ability for user to join and leave groups, and user related endpoints and state management
+- initiated the snackbar
+- set up CI / CD from Heroku
+- holistic app changes (to make it more unified, went into Events after Lucas built the foundation)

+Samson Tsui (o5e1b

+Sidney Lu (b2p1b):

 # Prototypes #
 ## Add New Event Post Workflow ##